tsedio/tsed/docs/tutorials/passport.md

 ### Signup

-We will use Passport to register the signup action with the LocalStrategy.
-Passport will call back the handler when the the PassportCtrl call the `Passport.authenticate('signup')` method.
+We will use Passport to register the signup action with `LocalStrategy`.
+Passport will call the handler when `PassportCtrl` calls the `Passport.authenticate('signup')` method.

-In the PassportCtrl, we need to implement the `Passport.authenticate('signup')` like this:
+In `PassportCtrl`, we need to implement the `Passport.authenticate('signup')`:

 ```typescript
 import * as Express from "express";